snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 By peering with ashok, updated the registration table in ssms. so that, data can be saved succesfully from the front end.

-Git Hub(Read me) contents are arranged properly and for commits a separate file has been created to update all the commits instead of updating it in the README file.
+Git Hub(Read me) contents are arranged properly and for commits a separate file has been created to update all the commits instead of updating it in the README file.So that ReadMe looks significant.